tianxing-wu/tianxing-wu.github.io/_pages/about.md

 I am an assistant professor working at [School of Computer Science and Engineering](http://cse.seu.edu.cn) of [Southeast University](https://www.seu.edu.cn), P.R.
 China.
 I also received the Ph.D. degree (2018) in Software Engineering from Southeast University.
 My research interests include:
 * **Knowledge Graph:** Knowledge Graph Construction, Completion, Fusion, and Update;
+* **Knowledge Representation and Reasoning:** Representation Learning, Neural-Symbolic Reasoning;
 * **Data Mining:** Table Mining, Text Mining, Information Extraction, Graph Mining;
 * **Semantic Web:** Linked Data, Open Data, Ontology;
-* **Artificial Intelligence:** Weakly-Supervised and Explainable Machine Learning.
+* **Artificial Intelligence Applications:** AI and Medicine, AI and Law, etc.

-In the above research areas, I have published over 20 papers in top-tier conferences and journals, such as ICDE, AAAI, ECAI, ISWC, JWS, WWWJ, etc.
+In the above research areas, I have published over 30 papers in top-tier conferences and journals, such as ICDE, AAAI, IJCAI, ECAI, ISWC, JWS, WWWJ, etc.

 News
 ======
-* **Sep.
-2020:** I was invited as a PC member of IJCAI 2021.
-* **Jun.
-2020:** I was invited as a PC member of AAAI 2021.
+* **Jul.
+2022:** I was elected as an academic member of CCF YOCSEF Nanjing.
-* **Jun.
-2020:** I was awarded the Excellent Ph.D.
-Degree Dissertation of Southeast University.
+* **May  2022:** two papers accepted by the Elsvier Journal Knowledge-Based Systems (IF=8.139, JCR Q1).
 * **Apr.
-2020:** I was invited as a PC member of ISWC (Research Track) 2020.
+2022:** One paper accepted by IJCAI 2022 (CCF A Conference).
+* **Dec.
+2021:** I was selected as the ZhiShan Young Scholar of Southeast University.
+* **Apr.
+2022:** One paper accepted by IJCAI 2022 (CCF A Conference).
 * **Jan.
 2020:** One paper accepted by ICDE 2020 (CCF A Conference).

 Professional Experience